ANDYLIN05/ai110-module3show-musicrecommendersimulation-starter/README.md

 ---

 ## How The System Works

-Explain your design in plain language.

-Some prompts to answer:

 - What features does each `Song` use in your system
   Categorical: genre, mood, artist, title